HL7LT/ig-lt-vitalsigns/input/pagecontent/index.md

 Supporting resources include Device profiles (blood pressure monitor, scale, height-length device, heart rate device) and the BodyStructure profile for blood pressure measurement site.
 Extensions support body position, sleep status, exercise association, measurement setting, and associated situation (e.g. for weight).

-### Planned for future releases

-The following are not yet profiled in this version of the IG:

-- **Body Temperature**: Measurement in degrees Celsius.
-- **Respiratory Rate**: Number of breaths per minute.
-- **Pain Assessment**: Evaluation of pain intensity using validated scales (e.g. NRS, VAS).

 ## Why Use This Guide?

 By adopting these profiles, implementers can ensure a unified and reliable approach to clinical information management: